Using Cursor IDE to Assist Code Development

 Utilize

-: Save file changes frequently.
-Since cursor modifies files directly, if you find that something doesn't meet requirements after accepting, you can revert to a previous point (suitable for overall changes
+git: Save file changes frequently.
+Since cursor modifies files directly, if you find that something doesn't meet requirements after accepting, you can revert to a previous point (suitable for overall changes) -

 Utilize

-: You can restore modification results made in the current conversation (suitable for single changes
+restorein thechat room: You can restore modification results made in the current conversation (suitable for single changes)

 Settings